CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Items/IItemStack.md

 ### Display Name

+#### Globally
-The display name can either be retrieved or set, depending on what you are trying to accomplish.
+An item's standart display name can either be retrieved or set, depending on what you are trying to accomplish.

 ```
 val apple = <minecraft:apple>;